Law Society

 I WANT TO:

-Expressions of interest for 2025 Law Society Committees are now closed.
+Expressions of interest for 2026 Law Society Committees open 1 September 2025.

 The Law Society of New South Wales is committed to playing its part in building and maintaining a respectful and inclusive legal profession.
-We encourage members from diverse backgrounds and lived experiences to apply to serve on all our Policy Committees.
+We encourage members from diverse backgrounds and lived experiences to apply to serve on Law Society Committees.

 Further queries can be directed to councilsupportunit@lawsociety.com.au.